francesco-plt/odc/notes.md

 p.interactive()
 ```

-**Note (custom breakpoint)** - Sw breakpoint achieved trough the `int3` instruction, which is a single byte instruction (`0xcc`).
+**Note (custom breakpoint)**: Sw breakpoint achieved trough the `int3` instruction, which is a single byte instruction (`0xcc`).
 This case be also used by us: if we put it inside the shellcode, we can get a free breakpoint.

 ### Reverse shell